Connector

 ldbc allows you to set the transaction isolation level.

-Transaction isolation levels are set using the setTransactionIsolation method.
+The transaction isolation level is set using the setTransactionIsolation method.

 import ldbc.connector.Connection.TransactionIsolationLevel